Long-Range Optical Wireless Information and Power Transfer: Analytical Model

+where $\eta_c=\eta_p \eta_t \eta_a \eta_g \eta_B$ expresses the compounded energy conversion efficiency making by pump source efficiency $\eta_p$, radiation transfer efficiency $\eta_t$, radiation absorption efficiency $\eta_a$, gain conversion efficiency $\eta_g$, and beam overlap efficiency $\eta_B$; $R_2$ is the reflectivity of reflector M2; $A$ is the stimulated emission cross-section; $I_s$ is the saturation intensity; $\delta_c=-\text{In}(V_{p}^{2} V_{t}^{2} R_{1})$ is the compounded cavity loss factor consisting of reflectivity of reflector M1 ($R_1$), compound passing loss $V_p$ (beam reflection and absorption loss occur on passing the lenses and the gain), and beam transmission loss $V_t$.

+According to Section II.C, the transmission loss $V_t$ mainly comes from the beam diffraction loss produced on the aperture.
+To analyze the $V_t$, we can use the field calculation.
+However, the field calculation based on the Fresnel-Kirchhoff diffraction theory and Fox-Li method has high computational cost.
+Thus, we adopt an approximation calculation method using the transmission matrix~\cite{cao2018analysis}, based on which $V_T$ can be described as~:

+where $\delta_d$ expresses the beam diffraction loss ratio; $\lambda$ is the wavelength of the resonant beam; $a$ expresses the radius of the effective aperture, and $L_3$ is the end-to-end distance.

-To achieve information and energy transfer simultaneously, the external beam power is split by a beam splitter.
-One stream is for energy harvesting and the other is for data receiving.
+To achieve data and energy simultaneously, we utilize the beam splitter to divide the external beam into two streams.
+One stream is used for energy harvesting, while the other is used for data receiving.

-\emph{1) Energy harvesting}: External beam propagates to the PV cell through the optical waveguide and will be converted to electrical power by photoelectric conversion.
-The process can be defined as \cite{zhang2018adaptive}:
+\emph{1) Energy harvesting}: Firstly, after passing the splitter, the beam will propagate through the optical waveguide arriving at the PV cell.
+Then, the PV cell collects the optical beam and converts them to electrical power by photoelectric conversion.
+This process can be defined as \cite{zhang2018adaptive}:

-where $a_1$ and $b_1$ are the inherent parameters of the PV cell, and $\mu$ is the split ratio.
+where and $\mu$ is the beam split ratio, $a_1$ and $b_1$ are the structure compound parameters of the PV cell involving the cells' number, background temperature, absorption efficiency, etc.

-\emph{2) Data Receiving}: Avalanche photodiode (APD) receives the optical signal carried by the external beam and converts it into an electrical signal.
-This process can be expressed as
+\emph{2) Data receiving}: Different from scheme using PV for data receiving, avalanche photodiode (APD)~\cite{aziz2014simulation,campbell2007APD} is applied for receiving the optical signal carried by the external beam, which can be expressed as:

+To describe the process of data receiving on APD, we introduce the additive white Gaussian noise (AWGN).
+The shot noise and thermal noise are involved in the AWGN, which satisfies the following relationship as:

-where $\gamma$ is the parameter of the optical-to-electrical conversion responsivity of APD.
-In the process of photoelectric conversion, the thermal noise and shot noise will generate.
-Firstly, the shot noise can be defined as~\cite{46}:
+where the $n_\mathrm{thermal}$ and $n_\mathrm{shot}$ are expressed thermal noise and shot noise.
+Among them, the shot noise can be expressed as~\cite{46}:

-where $q$ is the electron charge, $B_x$ is the bandwidth, $I_{bg}$ is the background current.
-Then the thermal noise is~\cite{46}:
+where $q$ is the electron charge, $B_x$ is the bandwidth of APD, $I_{bg}$ is the background current.
+Then, the thermal noise can be defined as~\cite{46}:

 where $K$ is the Boltzmann constant, $T$ is the background temperature, and $R_L$ is the load resistor.
-Furthermore, we can depict the significant AWGN noises, which is
+At this time, the spectral efficiency (throughput) of the system can be described as~\cite{lapidoth2009capacity}: